Pbotsaris/my_sqlite/README.md

 ## Running

-When you import a table you don't need to provide the full path of a csv file to run a query:
+When you import a table you don't need to provide the full path of a csv CSV to run a query:

     sqlite>import players data/nba_players.csv
     sqlite>SELECT * FROM players WHERE Player='Nelson Bobb';
     Nelson Bobb | 183 | 77 | Temple University | 1924 | Philadelphia | Pennsylvania |

-To run a query directly on a csv file you must provide the path of that csv file:
+To run a query directly on a CSV file you must provide the path to the file:

     sqlite>SELECT * FROM data/players_table.csv WHERE Player='Nelson Bobb';
     Nelson Bobb | 183 | 77 | Temple University | 1924 | Philadelphia | Pennsylvania |